TakeFive

 Help people create a habit of taking regular microbreaks?

-This project lasted one month from start to finish, with each iteration of the app being built in under one week using Figma Make.
-I decided to use my second iteration of the app as my Figma Make-a-Thon submission — I sadly am not $50,000 richer.
+This project lasted 2 months from start to finish.
+I submitted my second iteration of the app to the Figma Make-a-Thon — I sadly am not $50,000 richer.

 My roles

-I led the project on my own, managing product design, research, prototyping, branding, illustration, and MVP development using Figma’s AI-assisted prototyping tool, Make.
+I led the project on my own, managing product design, research, prototyping, branding, illustration, and MVP development using Figma’s vibe coding tool, Make.

 Challenge #1